Finite Groebner bases in infinite dimensional polynomial rings and applications: Applications in Algebraic Statistics

 \begin{proof} The key feature of this theorem is the conditional independence constraint Let $\Gamma'$ be the simplicial complex with facets $ [m] \cup \{i'\}$ such that $i' \in \{1', 2', \ldots, n'\}$; this is the decomposable simplicial complex that appeared in the proof of Theorem \ref{thm:independentset}.
-The conditional independence statement is equivalent to $I_r \subseteq I_{B_r}$ (see Chapter 3 in \cite{Drton2009}).
-The remainder of the proof then follows that of Theorem \ref{thm:independentset}. \end{proof}
+The conditional independence statement holding for the model $\mathcal{M}_{r}$ is equivalent to $I_{B_{r}} \subseteq I_{r}$ (see Chapter 3 in \cite{Drton2009}).
+The remainder of the proof now follows closely that of Theorem \ref{thm:independentset}. \end{proof}